chharvey/counterpoint/docs/reference/types.md

 “Cooking” is the process of transforming a raw string into its value, which follows certain rules based on the kind of string.

-There are kinds of strings: string literals and string templates.
+There are two kinds of strings: string literals and string templates.

 ### String Literals